 It’s also common for a veterinary cardiologist to be consulted.

 There are a few treatment options for degenerative mitral valve disease.
-Your dog may get a heart medication like ace inhibitors, angiotensin converting enzyme inhibitors, or Pimobendane to start.
+Your dog may get a heart medication like ace inhibitors, angiotensin-converting enzyme inhibitors, or Pimobendane to start.
 This may work for some time.
-As the dog gets older, you may even consider surgery as a possible option to treat your dog’s condition.
+As the dog ages, you may even consider surgery as a possible option to treat your dog’s condition.

 Prognosis of mitral valve disease in dogs

-The prognosis and life span of your dog will depend on a lot of things.
-Simply knowing he/she suffers from mitral valve disease isn’t enough to know if it will cut his/her life short.
-It may, it may not.
-It really depends on his/her access to medical treatment and the severity of it all.
+Your dog’s prognosis and life span will depend on many things.
+Knowing they suffer from mitral valve disease isn’t enough to see if it will shorten their life.
+It may or may not.
+It depends on their access to medical treatment and the severity of it all.

 Which brings us…